SPiedra955/07_09_ASSI_intermediate_SQL/README.md

 ### Indexes

 An index is used for fast retrieval of data from a table.
-An index will speed up operations on the **SELECT** quey and will also support in **WHERE** clause for fast retrieval of data.
+An index will speed up operations on the **SELECT** query and will also support in **WHERE** clause for fast retrieval of data.
 For this we use the **PK (Primary key's)** and the **FK (Foreing key's)** this make's easier the connection between tables.

 ````